 By the time he returned home at the age of 15, he had changed so much that his family members didn’t recognize him at first.
 When his sister realized who he was, they all welcomed back with open arms.

-Another place to visit is the Crockett Tavern Museum located in Morristown, TN.
+Another place to visit is if you want to uncover the real story of Davy Crockett’s life is the Crockett Tavern Museum located in Morristown, TN.
 This museum is a recreation of John Crockett’s (Davy’s father) 1790 tavern, which was both business and home to the Crockett family.
 It is furnished with authentic household items from Davy’s era and features a gift shop selling Davy Crockett memorabilia.

 A few years after his return home, Crockett met a young Quaker girl and fell head over heels in love.
 He says in his autobiography: “When I would think of saying anything to her, my heart would begin to flutter like a duck in a puddle; and if I tried to speak, it would get right smack up in my throat and choke me like a cold potato.”